kevinjxhnn/expressCrud/readme.md

 - **Sequelize ORM**: Sequelize is used as the Object-Relational Mapping (ORM) tool to interact with the database, simplifying database operations.

-## Running the Project
+### Running the Project

 Before running the project, make sure you have a PostgreSQL database set up and configure the database credentials in the project.

+---

+### Steps

+1. Clone the repository to your local machine and install the dependencies.

-1. Ensure that you create the todos table using the following command
+2. Ensure that you create the todos table using the following command

    ```
    CREATE TABLE todos (